The Passion of Darkly Noon

-The Passion of Darkly Noon is a 1995 psychological horror drama film written and directed by Philip Ridley.
+The Passion of Darkly Noon is a 1995 psychological drama film written and directed by Philip Ridley.
 The film stars Brendan Fraser, Ashley Judd, and Viggo Mortensen.

 The protagonist's name and film title come both from a passage in the Bible, 1 Corinthians 13: "Now we see through a glass, darkly...".

 For the film Ridley was awarded the Best Director Prize at the Porto Film festival.

 Plot

-Darkly Noon (Brendan Fraser), whose name comes from a Bible passage, is a young man who has spent his entire life as a member of an ultraconservative Christian cult.
-After a violent incident in which the cult is dissolved and Darkly's parents die, a disoriented Darkly wanders into a forest in the Appalachian region of North Carolina.
-He is rescued from exhaustion by a coffin transporter named Jude (Loren Dean) and his friend Callie (Ashley Judd).
+Darkly Noon (Brendan Fraser), named for a Bible passage, is a young man who has spent his entire life as a member of an ultraconservative Christian cult.
+After a violent incident in which the cult is dissolved and Darkly's parents die, the disoriented Darkly wanders into a forest in the Appalachian region of North Carolina.
+He is rescued from exhaustion by an undertaker's assistant named Jude (Loren Dean) and his friend Callie (Ashley Judd).

 Jude leaves Darkly in Callie's care.
 As Callie nurses him back to health, Darkly becomes frustrated by the conflict between his religious past and his attraction to his new companion.
-His frustration intensifies when Clay (Viggo Mortensen), Callie's mute boyfriend, who builds the coffins Jude sells, returns home after being away for a few days.
-Darkly's inner turmoil further builds after he encounters Clay's mother, Roxy (Grace Zabriskie), who despises the relationship between Clay and Callie.
-Roxy tells Darkly that she believes that Callie is a witch bent on destroying Roxy's family.
+His frustration intensifies when Clay (Viggo Mortensen), Callie's mute lover, who makes the coffins Jude helps sell, returns home after being away for a few days.
+Darkly's inner turmoil is compounded after he encounters Clay's mother, Roxy (Grace Zabriskie), who is deeply resentful of Callie for her relationship with Clay.
+Roxy tells Darkly that she believes that Callie is a witch bent on destroying her family.

 Despite his detached behavior, Darkly becomes good friends with Jude.
-One day, Darkly discovers a bizarre giant shoe on the river, and when Roxy's dog dies, they place the body in the shoe and set it on fire as a floating funeral pyre.
+One day, Darkly discovers a giant shoe floating down on the river, and when Roxy's dog dies, they place the body in the shoe and set it on fire as a floating funeral pyre.

 Jude proposes that he and Darkly move away to live together.
 Darkly agrees, and Jude leaves with plans to return for Darkly.
 Overcome with loneliness, Roxy commits suicide.
 After finding Roxy's body, Darkly hallucinates that his dead parents are telling him to kill Callie.

 Now thoroughly unhinged, Darkly wraps himself in barbed wire, paints himself red, and arms himself with one of Clay's chisels.
 He bursts into Callie and Clay's house, intent on murdering the couple, whom he discovers having sex.
 During the horrific attack, a fire starts, which quickly burns down the house.

-Jude arrives and sees the inferno.
-Rifle in hand, Jude enters to rescue Callie and Clay.
-When Callie tells Darkly that she loves him, Darkly hesitates, giving Jude the opportunity to shoot him.
-"Who will love me now?" are Darkly's last words as he dies in Callie's arms.
+Jude arrives, sees the inferno, and rushes to rescue Callie and Clay.
+When Callie tells Darkly that she loves him, Darkly hesitates, giving Jude the opportunity to shoot him with Clay's rifle.
+After entreating Callie "Who will love me now?", Darkly falls dead.

-The next morning, while Callie, Clay, and Jude view the ruins of the house, a family of circus people arrive.
-They claim to have lost all their supplies and ask if anyone had seen their giant shoe.
+The next morning, while Callie, Clay, and Jude view the ruins of the house, a family of circus performers arrives.
+They tell the survivors they have lost everything, including the giant shoe, which they had been using as a boat.
+They ask Callie for aid in getting out of the forest, and she agrees to guide them.
+They youngest boy gives Callie a smaller silver shoe, and everyone departs together.

-The group decides to go for help together.
-One of the children gives Callie a shoe which resembles the giant shoe.